Biography

 Her research has been published in academic journals, such as International Women’s Journal and Springer-Publishing House, and featured in academic conferences and the media, for example the German public broadcasting programmes ARD and Radio 1, as well as in popular media, such as fertility websites and magazines like Babywunsch, Fertility Road, etc.

 Yvonne completed her undergraduate degree in Chinese/Language Studies, and Politics, Psychology and Sociology (PPS) at the University of Cambridge 2009-2013.
 She finished among the top 5% of her class, graduating with a first-class BA Hons / MA Cantab.
 She gained some professional work experience for two years after her undergraduate degree.
 Yvonne was involved with the European projects Youth in Action (YIA) and Young European Federalists (JEF), after having previously completed a traineeship at the Directorate-General for Communication (DG COMM) at the European Parliament, Brussels.
 She gained work and research experience at the BMW Herbert Quandt Foundation before she founded the start-up SympatMe in late 2014.
-Starting as a platform to help immigrant women with bureaucratic processes in Germany, SympatMe has today become a major source of support for an increasing number of internationals settling in Germany every year.
+Starting as a platform to help immigrant women with bureaucratic processes in Germany.
+Today, SympatMe has become a major source of support for an increasing number of internationals settling in Germany every year.

 Yvonne received a Distinction for her MPhil degree at Cambridge.
 In her MPhil dissertation, Yvonne examined the public discourse around the Legalisation of Pre-Implantation Genetic Diagnosis (PGD) in Germany in 2011, also referred to as the debate on the ‘designer-baby technology’.
 To this end, she drew on explorative, in-depth interviews with German policy-makers, fertility clinicians and lawyers.
-You can find more information on repro-travel.com
+You can find more information on repro-travel.com.

 Publications